 Despite its poor sales performance, the original Shantae is widely-recognised as one of the best games released for the GameBoy, and it pushed the hardware to its limit.
 Additionally, gaining quite a cult following, it has become one of the most valuable games on the handheld, with original boxed copies occasionally going for upwards of $3000USD.
 Almost 20 years since its inception, WayForward’s flagship character now boasts five separate entries and over 3 million sales across the entire series.
 An incredibly impressive figure for a series that initially struggled for financial success!

-Now in collaboration with Limited Run Games and Modern Vintage Gamer, WayForward have revived the original Shantae title, republished, enhanced, and ready to dance on Nintendo Switch.
+Now in collaboration with Limited Run Games and Modern Vintage Gamer, WayForward have revived the original Shantae title, republished, enhanced, and ready to dance on Nintendo Switch, PlayStation 4, and PlayStation 5.
 This means that for the first time ever, all 5 games in the series can be played on a single console!
 So forget about taking out a personal loan to secure a copy of the original Shantae, because for a mere $10 it’s time to step back in time to one of the best GameBoy Colour games ever made.

 Scuttle Town is a peaceful abode by the sea, bordered by a vast desert and inhabited by a cast of quirky characters.
 It’s also home to a mystical Half-Genie who lives not in a bottle, but in a lighthouse.
 However, that peace is soon interrupted by the nefarious lady-pirate, Risky Boots, who catches wind of a ancient technology recently unearthed in Scuttle Town: the Steam Engine.
 With the ability to produce an immense amount of power, Risky will stop at nothing to make this mystical invention her own, and whisks the dangerous device away for her own selfish plans.